DFFlanders/cloud-app-labs/README.md

   --> [Get started on this Cloud App Lab now!](/StackHeal.md)

 # Future Cloud App Labs coming soon!
+Stay tuned for these future cloud app labs...

   ## Cloud App Lab no.7 - StackContainers: start splitting out the state of your app workers to be more agile (self healing) as containers which can dynamically shift accross datacentres worldwide.